Elijah5399/ioscalculatorclone/README.md

 # ioscalculatorclone

-A clone of an ios phone calculator
+A clone of an ios phone calculator.

+made with all the love in the world by elijah!